fluttercommunity/flutter_workmanager/README.md

 You can set the optional `tag` property.
 Handy for cancellation by `tag`.
-This is different from the unique name in that you can group multiple jobs under one tag.
+This is different from the unique name in that you can group multiple tasks under one tag.

 ```
 Workmanager.registerOneOffTask("1", "simpleTask", tag: "tag");